dominikabrosch-dotcom/Bulk-Transcriptomics-Analysis-of-Colorectal-Cancer-Progression-GSE20916-/README.md

 ## Summary

-This project demonstrates a complete bulk transcriptomics workflow in R, including data acquisition, preprocessing, differential expression analysis, visualization, functional enrichment, and biological interpretation.
-It is suitable as a portfolio project for bioinformatics, computational biology, or biomedical data science applications.
+This project demonstrates a complete bulk transcriptomics workflow in R.